gardusig/pandoraservice/README.md

 - A special number is randomly generated at the server startup
   - Guessed numbers must lie within the interval: $[-4 * 10^{18}, +4 * 10^{18}]$
   - It gets updated every time a guess is correctly made by a client
-- For each guess, the server will respond with:
+- For each guess at `GuessNumber` $rpc$, the server will respond with:
   - $<$ if given number is less than special number
   - $>$ if given number is greater than special number
   - $=$ if given number is equal to special number
 - A right guess will return a $LockedPandoraBox$ object
+  - It contains an encrypted message
+- You can ask the server to open it at `OpenBox` $rpc$
-  - The response will have an $OpenedPandoraBox$ object with a message
+  - The response will have an $OpenedPandoraBox$ object with a decrypted message

 ### Observations